Careers for Autistic Adults

 one of the live examples is the Americans Disabilities Act applies to people with autism, There are also numerous special programs, scholarship programs, and informational guides for autistic that address basic needs.
 (1)

-And you can take school guidance counselors, school aides, healthcare providers, and other clinicians to help manage the next step in the transition from childhood into adulthood.
+You can take school guidance counselors, school aides, healthcare providers, and other clinicians to help manage the next step in the transition from childhood into adulthood.
 (2)

 Jobs for Autistic Adults: Hold Jobs and Enter the Workforce